ndmitchell/hlint/README.md

 ```

 The general syntax is `lhs -- rhs` with `lhs` being the expression you expect to be rewritten as `rhs`.
 The absence of `rhs` means you expect no hints to fire.
 In addition `???` lets you assert a warning without a particular suggestion, while `@` tags require a specific severity -- both these features are used less commonly.

+### Acknowledgements

+This program has only been made possible by the presence of the [haskell-src-exts](https://github.com/haskell-suite/haskell-src-exts) package, and many improvements have been made by [Niklas Broberg](http://www.nbroberg.se) in response to feature requests.
+Additionally, many people have provided help and patches, including Lennart Augustsson, Malcolm Wallace, Henk-Jan van Tuyl, Gwern Branwen, Alex Ott, Andy Stewart, Roman Leshchinskiy, Johannes Lippmann, Iustin Pop, Steve Purcell, Mitchell Rosen and others.